Looking for Interactive 1 docs? Find them here.

 Methods contain an additional property called

-discard which when true indicates that the recipient can choose not to respond.
+true, indicates that the recipient can choose not to respond.
 Methods that can be treated as events have the

-discard property set to true.
+discard property set to

 result or an